I'm a former Civil Servant, with a Masters degree in Counselling and Psychotherapy,

 Email: frances@curvycounselling.com

-I reply to contact as soon as possible, and usually within 24 hours, although this may be longer at weekends.
+I usually reply to emails and messages within 24 hours, although this may be longer at weekends.